vhbaoduy/speaker-verification-ui/README.md

 After that, the result will be shown on the screen with **reject** or **accept** and similarity score between the user and database.

-You can see the detail of installation and usage by [video]().
+You can see the detail of installation and usage by [video](https://youtu.be/rNwi1iydyrc).

-The current performance of sytem depend on the following conditions:
+The current performance of sytem depends on the following conditions:
 - The quality of audio (noise, echo, etc).
 - The length of audio to capture user's features.
 - The context when recording audio from users.